jolibrain/platform_ui/README.md

 Then, the new release will be available as a *Draft* on github release page, this *Draft* flag can be removed by editing the release information.

+More information about release tools and workflow in [ci/README.md](ci/README.md)